sparkflows/sparkflows-docs/docs/processors/Save/saveavro.rst

 SaveAvro
 ===========

-Saves the DataFrame into the specified location in Avro Format
+Saves the DataFrame into the specified location in Apache Avro Format

 Type
 ---------